 It is a common practice on golf courses to add a thin layer of sand over the green.
-This practice is called top dressing and is a routine part of golf course maintenance to control thatch build up.
+This practice is called top dressing, and it is a routine part of golf course maintenance to control thatch build up.
 Sand is also used to level low spots in turf areas.
 Common lawn care questions we receive here at Gardening Know How include “Is sand good for lawns?” and “Should I put sand on my lawn?”
 Continue reading for the answers.

 About Top Dressing with Sand

 According to the Institute of Food and Agriculture at the University of Florida, top dressing home lawns with sand is more harmful than helpful.
-Experts agree that sand should only be used on a lawn to level low areas, cover exposed tree roots and to fix heavy thatch build up.
+Experts agree that sand should only be used on a lawn to level low areas, cover exposed tree roots, and to fix heavy thatch build up.
 Even in those cases, it is recommended that you top dress with a rich, fine compost instead of sand.

 Sand particles cannot retain any nutrients, so applying a layer of sand year after year to lawns actually causes lawns to lose their fertility.
-Golf courses are built on sandy soil and specialized turf grasses that can thrive in sandy conditions are used on the greens.
+Golf courses are built on sandy soil and specialized turf grasses that can thrive in sandy conditions used on the greens.
 The grass seed or sod that most people have in their lawn is not the same as the grass on golf courses.